 If you are due for a local law gas line inspection in 2020 and you don’t get it done, you could be charged a civil penalty of up to $10,000.
 If you receive a penalty but you did the inspection and filed it correctly, simply submit proof of these within 30 days of receiving your penalty.

-You will need to contact a Licensed Master Plumber who offers inspections under Local Law 152 in NYC.
+Brooklyn residents that are concerned about Local Law 152, which went into effect in January, can now keep their minds at ease.
+Your Brooklyn plumber at Petri Plumbing & Heating is now offering gas pipe system inspections that are required by local legislation.
 Many plumbers do not offer these inspections because they don’t want the liability or they don’t have time to take on another task.
 Make sure you schedule your inspection well ahead of the deadline so you can make any necessary repairs and file all of your paperwork on time.